Skip to main content

 Key design principles:

-Indistinguishability: Multi-hop probing traffic and measurement packets MUST be indistinguishable from ordinary traffic to ensure accurate recording of network node propagation characteristics.
+• Selective indistinguishability: Multi-hop loopback probe traffic MUST be indistinguishable from ordinary traffic at relay nodes to ensure accurate recording of network node propagation characteristics.
 If relay nodes could distinguish probes from production traffic, they might handle them differently (e.g., prioritise or deprioritise probes), leading to inaccurate measurements.
+Immediate-neighbour probes are intentionally distinguishable, since no relay is involved and sender anonymity is not at risk at 0-hop.

 Telemetry requirements: